EU Data roaming charges are scrapped, but it’s never that simple!

 3. Calling abroad – the new rules apply only when travelling.
 So, if you’re in the UK but calling abroad, then existing charges will still apply and you could be stung for unexpected charges.

 One thing that no one can answer right now is how the charging rules and structure will change (or not) after Brexit.
-But for all other questions regarding this EU roaming charges and how the regulatory changes will affect your organisation, come and ask us at Veropath – we have been experts in telecoms for more than 12 years and can guide you through this change and its implications on your business.
+But for all other questions regarding this EU roaming charges and how the regulatory changes will affect your organisation, come and ask us at Veropath – we have been experts in telecoms and mobile device management for more than 12 years and can guide you through this change and its implications on your business.

 Contact us at email@example.com or phone 08456 88 1212.